 How It's Made

-Our shoes are made using the Stitchdown construction, unique in the fact that instead of the upper leather turning underneath the insole like more common constructions, the Stitchdown turns outwards and is stitched directly to the mid-sole.
-The advantages of this are a durable construction which is easy to repair, and also flexibility, increasing the comfort of the shoes.
+Our shoes are made using the Stitchdown construction, unique in the fact that instead of the upper leather turning underneath the insole like more common constructions, the Stitchdown turns outwards and is stitched directly to the insole and mid-sole.
+The advantages of this are a durable construction which is easy to repair, and also flexible, increasing the comfort of the shoes.
+The stitchdown is one of the most labour intensive shoe constructions to manufacture.

 We know desert boots.
 We've made them for over 15 years, including for other brands and for one of the biggest footwear brands in the world.
 So when it was time to reinvent our own offering, we knew exactly what we wanted to achieve.